-Cute carob dipped dog treats are an easy special touch for homemade or bought treats, making them a fun DIY for kids, party treats, or adding a personal touch to last-minute gifts.
+Cute carob dipped dog treats are an easy special upgrade for homemade or bought treats.
+Making dipped treats is a fast and fun DIY for kids, special party treats, or adding a personal touch to last-minute gifts.
 Here are the DIY details for making and using a simple carob dog treat dip.
 Check out our post on decorating dog treats for more doggone great ideas.

 Making Dog Treats with Carob Melts and Drops